Naracoorte Energy Project - Flow Power

 Project details

-Featuring 10,788 solar panels and over 50,000 metres of string cabling, Naracoorte Energy Project is anticipated to be completed in early 2026.
-Development Approval was granted in April 2025 and the project will feature a 6.8MWDC Solar Farm combined with 15MWh of battery storage.
+Comprising of 10,788 solar panels and over 50,000 metres of string cabling, Naracoorte Energy Project reached completion in early 2026, following the grant of Development Approval in April 2025.

-Once operational, the project will supply renewable energy while supporting the local grid during periods of peak demand.
+The project features a 6.8MWDC solar farm combined with 15MWh of battery storage, to generate and supply renewable energy while supporting the local grid during periods of peak demand.

 This project builds on Flow Power’s growing pipeline of renewable projects and forms part of our broader strategy to deliver affordable and reliable renewable energy to South Australia.